Islandora/documentation/docs/contributing/running-custom-code.md

 ```

 with the following replacements:

 * `MY_PACKAGE`: the full Composer name of the package.
 Example:
 `drupal/islandora`
 * `MY_BRANCH_NAME`: the name of the branch you want to run.
 Example:
   `testing-fedora-6`.
 Note that in the case that your branch name is
-  "version-like" for example `2.x`, then the `dev` goes at the end, as in `2.
+  "version-like" for example `2.x`, then the `dev` goes at the end, as in
-  x-dev`, instead of preceding the branch name as in the template above.
+  `2.x-dev`, instead of preceding the branch name as in the template above.

 However, if your component is a dependency of another component, then you
 will probably need to use an alias.
 This allows your custom code to "act as"
 a version that will meet the requirements of your other component.
 For
-example, if the drupal/islandora_mirador package requires
+example, if the `drupal/islandora_mirador` package requires
 `drupal/islandora:^2.4.1`, then using Composer to require the `enable-hocr`
 branch of `drupal/islandora` will not meet the requirements.
 Instead, use
 `as` to provide an alias, to a version that will match the constraints.
 Note